The Countdown

 As health care costs rise and the population continues to age, the gap between Medicare costs and revenue collections is continuing to grow.
 Without action, Medicare payments from the trust fund would be significantly reduced or delayed, leading to a potential loss of access to care for enrollees.

-We catalogue ten potential options to improve the solvency of the Medicare HI trust fund.
+Using CBO's most recent budget options for Medicare, we identify potential savings and their effects on the HI trust fund.
 These options are meant to serve as illustrative examples and, in most cases, represent relatively ambitious versions of policies that could be scaled up or down in a variety of ways.

 A Deeper Dive